jinghuazhao/Computational-Statistics/WEB.md

 ## Sophisticated file transfer program

-`lftp` enables non-interactive authentication for both `ftp` and `sftp`, which can be installed with
+Non-interactive authentication for both `ftp` and `sftp` can be anabled by`lftp`, which can be installed with
 ```bash
 sudo apt install lftp
 ```